 Want more guidance with identifying your life goals?
-Subscribe to my newsletter to gain access to a full suite of tools which will help you identify your life goals and even make a plan for accomplishing them!
+Subscribe to my newsletter to gain access to a full suite of tools that will help you identify your life goals and even make a plan for accomplishing them!

 The Overall Experiential goal of My Life is to MAKE AN IMPACT.

-I am proud that in my short years I have already accomplished a number of these things and I will continue to do many of these things over and over throughout my life.
-I struggle with identifying how to approach #6 and I hope that #14 is coming in due time.
-Your feedback is welcome in the comments section below.
+I am proud that I have accomplished a number of these things in my short years, and I will continue to do many of these things throughout my life.
+I struggle with identifying how to approach #6, and I hope that #14 is coming in due time.